goop-studios/slimes-lament/assets/sound/sfx/readme.md

-# Adding sound effects for the game here with appropriate folders and names for each sound.
+# Adding sound effects for the game here with appropriate folders and names for each sound